pierrehoudayer/IMAS-8/README.md

 MESA and oscillation code ADIPLS.

 - [freq1.csv], [freq2.csv], [freq3.csv] : dimensionless p-mode frequencies
-(nunl / Dnu) of three MS model that includes the He ionisation zones only (Houdayer et al., 2021).
+(nunl / Dnu) of three MS model that includes the H & He ionisation zones only (Houdayer et al., 2021).
 Between those models, three different pairs (Ys, psi) have been chosen.
 Ys is the mass fraction of helium while psi is the electron degeneracy at the Helium ionisation zones.
 The values of the pairs (Ys, psi) are